Caves access can be divided roughly into 4 categories:

 3) Caves on private property.
 Access here is totally up to the landowner.
 People do trespass from time to time and often get caught, which understandingly angers land owners.
 Landowners are also often concerned that they could be held liable if there was an accident in a cave on their property, even though this would never happen in reality.
 There is more than 50 years of caving history in Buchan and a lot has happened to make bad blood and a lot has also happened to repair damage.
 VSA are concentrating largely on repairing caver-landowner relationships and have made good progress, having added 2 or 3 properties to the access list recently.
 The partly local club VLCT have excellent cave access on private property due to being both local and also very easy to get along with and personable.
 Both VLCT and VSA have been actively supporting and assisting with this website.
 VLCT and VSA also worked together for the 2009 ASF Conference when the post conference trips were held in Buchan.

 Caves on sites of other kinds, such as businesses, quaries.

 4) Caves on business sites, specifically usually quarries.
-This is NO ACCESS no matter what you do or say.
+This is no access no matter what you do or say.
 The prime example of this is Dalley’s Cave in Buchan, which is on quarry land.
-The quarry management are not willing to even discuss access.
+The quarry management are not willing to discuss access.
 VSA members have been taking steps towards convincing Parks to buy a small plot of land where the entrance is, but no luck at this stage.
 Many people believe Dalley’s is the best cave in Buchan, which makes the situation even more frustrating.
-It is probably the most trespassed cave due to the fact that it is special and not hard to get to.
+It is probably the most trespassed cave, due to the fact that it is special and not hard to get to.
 Dalley’s was originally owned by the Dalley family but sold the land to the quarry, and now lease the land back FROM the quarry.
 It actually swallows the Murrindal River and is a proper Tasmanian-esque or even British style stream cave.